KevinCrespin/p5-Brick-Game/README.md

     (Move Left)         Left Arrow, A, Num Pad 4 (Start Game)        Space
     (Restart)           R
-    (Increase level)    Press the "↑" icon located at the top-left corner (Decrease level)    Press the "↓" icon located at the top-left corner
+    (Increase level)    Click the "↑" icon located at the top-left corner (Decrease level)    Click the "↓" icon located at the top-left corner

 ### Screen Shots